trentlarson/P2P-Docs/README.md

 BTW, there are projects where this approach will not work well.
-Don't try it if you need real-time sharing; most updates won't happen for hours (or days?) after you make your changes.
+Don't try it if you need real-time sharing; most updates won't happen for minutes (or even hours with torrents) after you make your changes.
 (This may change as our P2P technologies improve...
 I hope the need for this program goes away because these features get incorporated into mainstream P2P clients.)

 User Stories
 ------------